ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 ```

-### Registering the private worker with {{site.data.keyword.Bluemix_notm}}
+### Registering the private worker with {{site.data.keyword.cloud_notm}}
 {: #pw_register_cloud}

 To use the registration commands, you must be logged in to the Kubernetes cluster (with kubectl) into which you previously installed a private worker.
 {: tip}

-You must register a private worker with the specific {{site.data.keyword.Bluemix_notm}} region that corresponds to the location of the delivery pipelines that you want to enable.
+You must register a private worker with the specific {{site.data.keyword.cloud_notm}} region that corresponds to the location of the delivery pipelines that you want to enable.

 1. Go to `https://private-worker-service.{REGION}.devops.cloud.ibm.com`, where `{REGION}` is the location of the toolchain's pipeline.
 You can specify any of the following values for the region:

  * eu-de (Frankfurt, Germany)
- * eu-gb  (London), United Kingdom
+ * eu-gb  (London, United Kingdom)
  * jp-tok (Tokyo, Japan)
  * us-south (Dallas, US)
  * us-east (Washington DC, US)